Luno33/static-hosting/readme-assets/getting-started-local-guide.md

 The configurations for your websites goes under `nginx/conf/custom-conf`, where you'll find already there some real-world examples.

 The files `nginx/conf/custom-conf/website1dev.com` and `nginx/conf/custom-conf/website2dev.com` already represents two fully working configurations to expose `website1` and `website2`.

+The file `nginx/conf/custom-conf/tracking.website1dev.com` already configure how to expose Umami on the `tracking` subdomain of the `website1dev.com` domain

 ## Step 6